Strong Gravitational Lensing by Bardeen Black Hole in Cloud of Strings: Introduction

-The phenomenon of gravitational lensing (GL) is is used to test the predictions of extreme gravity as well as nature of cosmic objects \cite{Positivist:2024,Refsdal,GL:1992,SV:2007,BHGL}.
+The phenomenon of gravitational lensing (GL) is used to test the predictions of extreme gravity as well as nature of cosmic objects \cite{Positivist:2024,Refsdal,GL:1992,SV:2007,BHGL,A.Einstein, Liebes:1964}.
 The weak field limit of bending angle and time delay of spherically symmetric charged black hole in four dimension has been studied using perturbative method of gravitational lensing \cite{Saha:2024}.
-The strong deflection of radiation from star is studied by \cite{Jia:2020} and for a black hole by \cite{Bozza:2005,GS:2008,KS:2000,Bozza:2002,Bozza:2008}.
+The strong deflection of radiation from star is studied by \cite{Jia:2020} and for a black hole by \cite{Chitre:1998,KS:2000,KS:2009,Bozza:2005,GS:2008,Bozza:2002,Bozza:2008,He:2024}.
 The analysis is not limited to gravity solution of GTR but has also been used widely for theories beyond GTR \cite{Bozza:2003}.
-Weak gravitational lensing of Schwarzschild black hole has been investigated in cloud of strings by G. Mustafa et. al. \cite{Mustafa} and for various generalizations by \cite{Tsukamoto,Allahyari:2019,Kala:2020,Ovgun:2019,FSchmit,Bhadra,Jha:2022,Molla}.
+Weak gravitational lensing of Schwarzschild black hole has been investigated in cloud of strings by G. Mustafa et. al., other \cite{Mustafa,Soares:2003} and for various generalizations by \cite{Tsukamoto,Allahyari:2020,Kala:2020,Ovgun:2019,FSchmit,Bhadra,Jha:2022,Molla}.
 Also weak gravitational lensing of regular and Bardeen black hole in cloud of strings have been studied by \cite{Narzilloev,F:2023}.
-The lensing in strong deflection limit (SDL) for a general spherically symmetric spacetime is analysed by \cite{Chen:2022,Hossein:2016}.
-The analysis is extended to more general black hole in GTR and in theories beyond GTR \cite{Bozza:2010,Bozza:2004,NUMolla:2024,Ramadhan,AKumar:2003,Xiao-Mei:2022,Kalita:2023,Ednaldo, Ernesto}.
-Here, we consider regular Bardeen black hole in cloud of strings and investigate the strong gravitational lensing.
+The lensing in the strong deflection limit (SDL) for a general spherically symmetric spacetime is analyzed by \cite{KS:2000}.
+The analysis is extended to more general black hole in GTR and in theories beyond GTR \cite{Bozza:2010,Bozza:2004,Hossein:2016, NUMolla:2024,Ramadhan,AKumar:2003,Xiao-Mei:2022,Chen:2022, Kalita:2023,Ednaldo, Ernesto,CS:2004,Paul:2020,RKumar:2020}.
+Here, we consider regular Bardeen black hole in cloud of strings and investigate its strong gravitational lensing.

 The paper is structured as follows.
-In section 2 we introduce Bardeen black hole in cloud of strings, its event horizon and limit on parameter space for the existence of the black hole horizon.
-Geodesic motion and impact parameter is also introduced to analyse the lensing phenomenon in later sections.
-In section 3, we review strong deflection limit of Bardeen black hole in CoS as lens.
-In section 4, we determine the magnification and relativistic Einstein ring in CoS.
-In section 5, we compare our results with the parameter space of the well known black holes $M87^{*}$ and $SgrA^{*}$ and constrain the cloud of strings parameter.
+In section (2) we introduce Bardeen black hole in cloud of strings, its event horizon, and limit on parameter space for the existence of the black hole horizon.
+Geodesic motion and impact parameter is also introduced to analyze the lensing phenomenon in this section.
+We also review the strong deflection limit of Bardeen black hole in CoS as lens.
+In section 3, we determine the magnification and relativistic Einstein ring (first introduced by Virbhadra and Ellis \cite{KS:2000}) in CoS and also compare our results with the parameter space of the well known black holes $M87^{*}$ and $SgrA^{*}$ and constrain the cloud of strings parameter.
+In section 4 we summarize our results and outline the futuristic directions for further work.